 The German-born, Bali-based photographer relinquished life as a celebrity and fashion photographer in the late nineties, where he was poised for popularity, in order to decamp to the East Indies - a home that is fast disappearing, along with their customs, legends, ceremony and regalia.

-Stichnoth’s portraiture studies the beauty of women and ethnic culture using a unique combination borne out of necessity and unconcious influence.
+Stichnoth’s portraiture studies the beauty of women and ethnic culture using a unique combination borne out of necessity and unconscious influence.
 He employs an old fashioned technique whereby a backdrop is used to separate the subject from their surroundings.
 This juxtaposition is striking when the subject is so obviously separated from their natural environment.
 He also uses motifs and poses that echo the stylised productions in fashion magazines.
 The final picture comes together like an ethereal sculpture, caught on photographic paper.

 Want to learn more about Fred Stichnoth?